Mechanical Engineering (ME)

 ME 492 Special Topics in Mechanical Engineering (3) Specialized topics in thermosciences, mechanics, materials, systems, or design.
 Pre: consent.

 ME 499 Project (V) Investigation of advanced problems in mechanical engineering design or development.
 Student must find faculty sponsor before registering.
+A-F only.
 Pre: senior standing.

 ME 500 Master’s Plan B/C Studies (1)

 ME 610 Renewable Energy Engineering and Sustainability (3) Analysis of principles of operation of renewable energy systems, and its interactions with sustainability.
 Fundamentals of renewable energy production, storage, and distribution.
 Pre: consent.